 Root-motion method

-We can create multiple rotation animation with rootmotion for everything enabled for animation blueprint.
+enabled for animation blueprint.
 Thus we can blend between multiple rotation animations to make it work for an arbitrary turning angle.

-Easy enough to implement though, it is not recommended to enable root-motion for everything.
-Performance would be an issue, but what the most important is that there exists too many bugs about root-motion for everything!
+.
+Performance would be an issue, but what the most important is that there exists too many bugs about root-motion for everything

 On the other hand, animation blending between multiple good animation poses does not guarantee a good final pose.
 Footsteps and character rotation may not match that well.
 It might be a better option to make your character always turn fixed angles.